madrecha/duedate/income-tax/return-filing.md

 Category of Taxpayer | Due Date
 -- | --
-Individual / HUF/ AOP/ BOI <br/>(books of accounts not required to be audited) | 31st July 2022 Businesses (Requiring Audit) | 31st October 2022
-Businesses (Requiring Transfer Pricing Report) | 30th November 2022
+Individual/ HUF/ AOP/ BOI/ Trust <br/>(books of accounts not required to be audited) | 31st July 2022 Businesses/ Trust <br/>(Where Tax Audit is applicable) | 31st October 2022 Businesses (Where Transfer Pricing Report is applicable) <br/> Trust (required to furnish Form 3CEB ) | 30th November 2022